SAP/ui5-uiveri5/docs/issues.md

 npm config set https-proxy http://proxy:8080
 ```

-## uieri5 fails with java not found
+## UIVeri5 fails with Java not found
-uiveri5 uses webdriverjs and it could start selenium-server-standalone.jar for local usecase.
-So you either need java so
+UIVeri5 uses WebDriverJs and it could start selenium-server-standalone.jar for local use case.
+So, you either need Java so
-that selenium standalone could run or you need to run your test against remote selenium hub or remote cloud provider.
+that Selenium Standalone could run, or you need to run your test against a remote Selenium hub or a remote cloud provider.